 The court also looked at the settlement agreement’s reversionary effect.
 If class members did not cash their checks, those amounts would have reverted to SFBSC Management, rather than being redistributed to the class or a charitable organization that furthers the beneficial goals of the litigation.
 The 9th Circuit observed that reversionary agreements can indicate unfairness to the class, especially when coupons are involved.
 Combined, these factors drove the 9th circuit to reverse the trial court’s approval of the settlement agreement and remand for further proceedings.

-If you have a dispute with your employer, contact Bryan Schwartz Law today.
+If you have a dispute with your employer, contact Bryan Schwartz Law, P.C. today.

 How did we do?